 We are a week away from election day in Canada, and it has felt like an especially polarizing time, mostly do to the increased awareness of the People’s Party of Canada, whose founding members include extreme far-right, anti-immigrant supporters.
 At many public debates there has been a call for them to simply not participate, and I find myself agreeing.
 The PPC candidate in my riding has openly made terribly racist statements, and continually denied any open dialogue with the public.
-Rather they openly attack anyone trying to open a debate with them, and attack moral character, rather than separating the ideas from our identity.
+Instead they openly attack anyone trying to begin a debate with them, and attack moral character, rather than separating our ideas from our identity.

 This means going into the provocations task, I am really going to try and have an open mind, and challenge myself to find validity in hoaxers.
 Multiple truths have always been of interested to me, and how power, class and gender lead to some truths being more reliable than others, but what of the furthest end of the spectrum, the truths outside of myth and fiction, but the truths that are so true to others, and not the rest of the population, that it defines them as outsiders.